 To use time wisely, prioritize what you want to see.
 If palaces aren’t your thing, go to the Fraueninsel first.
 Likewise, if you want to thoroughly tour the palace make the Herrenchiemsee your first stop.

 For those using public transport, Prien am Chiemsee is the closest station using Deutsche Bahn.
 From Munich, it’s about an hour ride.
-From the station it is a short, roughly 30 minute walk through the town to reach the ferry.
+From the station, it is a short, roughly 30-minute walk through the town to reach the ferry.
 However, a steam engine stands ready to carry you to the dock!
 Just beside the train station is a separate station, called Prien (Stock), for the steam engine which is operated by Chiemsee Bahn.
 It’s a brief but very fun ride.

 Take note of the steam train’s schedule.
 Fewer trains run than ferries return to the dock.
 I ended up making the trek back on foot to Prien am Chiemsee despite having already paid for a round trip ride on the steam engine.
 It was either that or wait roughly 45 minutes.
 So walk, I did!

 All opinions, as well as all photos, are my own.
+This post contains affiliate links.